yusefmosiah/choir-collective/docs/levels/level3.md

 - V_treasury: tokens in treasury
 ```

+Like energy in a physical system, value cannot be created or destroyed, only transformed.

 Flow Conservation

 ```
 dV_total/dt = 0

 // All value transitions preserve total
 ```

+This ensures economic integrity across all operations.

 ## Metastable States

-Value crystallizes in metastable states:
+Value crystallizes in metastable states, following quantum principles:

 Energy Barriers

 ```
 ΔE = kT * ln(ω_high/ω_low)